sxsx2yzyz/KeyboardTestApp/README.md

 ## Issues Reproduced

-###1ardEvents Behavior with Different windowSoftInputMode Settings
+### 1. KeyboardEvents Behavior with Different windowSoftInputMode Settings

 **Problem**: When `android:windowSoftInputMode` is set to `adjustPan`, `KeyboardEvents` only triggers once instead of properly tracking keyboard show/hide events.